SuDoc Classification System

 Search for government publications

-All Rowan depository print publications received since 1998 have been cataloged and may be found by searching the library's online catalog (author, title, or keyword).
+All Rowan depository print publications received between 2010 and 2015 have been cataloged and may be found by searching the library's online catalog (author, title, or keyword).

 Government Documents are the publications put out by government agencies – federal, state, local, and international.
 They do not deal solely with law and politics, but are reports on every aspect of life whether involving current events, education, science, technology, sociology, medical, etc. They are often the best, and sometimes the only source of statistical information on a given topic.